wso2-extensions/esb-connector-googlespreadsheet/docs/workWithSheet.md

 ###### Sample request

-Following is a sample request that can be used for getSheetMetaData operation.
-With the following request we can specify spreadsheet Id, sheet details and the ranges to retrieve from the spreadsheet.
-Here the `Employees` is the sheet name and A1:B2 is the cell range.
+The following sample request calls the getSheetMetaData operation.
+Specify the spreadsheet Id, sheet details, and the ranges to retrieve from the spreadsheet.
+Here the Employees is the sheet name and A1:B2 is the cell range.

 ```json
 {